 Merozoite invasion is a complex and ordered process.
 A tentative model of merozoite invasion includes:

 Many proteins that are involved in the invasion process have been identified.
+This will also include signalling events between the various steps of invasion (Santos and Soldati-Favre 2011).
 However, much still remains to be learned about the cellular and molecular biology of merozoite invasion.
 A better understanding of the complex process of parasite invasion could lead to the development of novel therapeutic approaches to malaria and other diseases caused by Apicomplexans.

 Once inside of the erythrocyte, the parasite undergoes a trophic phase followed by replicative phase.
 During this intraerythrocytic period, the parasite modifies the host to make it a more suitable habitat.
 For example, the erythrocyte membrane becomes more permeable to small molecular weight metabolites, presumably reflecting the needs of an actively growing parasite (see Uptake and Permeability).